-- Keep a record of all your monthly bill on paper or digitally.
-You can use different virtual wallets applications to record it digitally.
+Keep a record of all your monthly bill on paper or digitally.
+You can use different virtual wallet applications to record it digitally.

 We had already discussed the Credit Utilization Ratio.
 It is the second component that affects your Credit Score the most.
 There are two ways by which you can control your Credit Utilization Ratio to be less than 30%.